 Correct Toes toe spacer is a fantastic tool for training, encouraging the development of natural stability and strength.
 But Correct Toes is also a great recovery tool too!
-Anyone who’s been a part of grueling sporting matches with their toes crammed into tight athletic shoes knows what a relief it is to take those shoes off post-game and let your feet breathe and splay out wide.
+Anyone who’s been a part of grueling sporting matches with their toes crammed into tight athletic shoes knows what a relief it is to take those shoes off post-game and let your feet breathe and toes splay out wide.
 Correct Toes can help to make sure that a healthy splay—anatomically appropriate for your foot—is maintained during the recovery period.
 Having the toes properly aligned not only solidifies inherent foot stability, but also positions the nerves, vasculature, and other soft tissues into their optimal alignment.
-For context, within a narrow toe box, blood flow to the foot can decrease by 20%!
-(Jacobs, et al. 2019) Conversely, when the toes are aligned with the foot bones, the foot vasculature becomes optimally positioned for robust blood circulation and healing response.
+For context, when the big toe gets pushed over as seen within a narrow toe box, blood flow to the foot can decrease by 20% (Jacobs, et al. 2019)!!
+Conversely, when the toes are aligned with the foot bones, the foot vasculature becomes optimally positioned for robust blood circulation and healing response.
 The feet are furthest from the heart and injuries commonly happen to poorly vascularized structures, so maintaining optimal blood flow is critical for healing chronic foot injuries.
 These circulatory benefits, in conjunction with the natural stability that comes from the foot posture facilitated by Correct Toes, go a long way towards keeping minor injuries from lingering and preventing injuries altogether.

 If you’re someone who is often active in shoes that aren’t flat and foot-shaped, it’s only a matter of time before your feet start to become shaped by the shoes they reside in.
-And until more foot-healthy specialty athletic footwear exists, harm reduction is our best realistic strategy at improving this type of athlete’s foot health.
-We hope this article helps to increase awareness of some of the glaring flaws in athletic footwear and their potential downstream effects, as well as provide some useful strategies for navigating natural foot health in a world full of unnatural footwear.
+And until more foot-healthy specialty athletic footwear exists, harm reduction is our best strategy at improving this type of athlete’s foot health.
+I hope this article helps to increase awareness of some of the problems in athletic footwear and the potential consquences, as well as provide some useful strategies for navigating natural foot health in a world full of unnatural footwear.

 Addendum: There is a new, rising startup shoe company called CODE Footwear that makes sneakers and cleats custom-built for your specific feet based on a volumetric 3D foot scan.
 They are currently taking pre-orders for both footwear options with an anticipated launch date of Spring 2022.
 Cleats are estimated retail price of $695 and the sneakers are $595, and I don’t think that covers the cost of a foot scan.
 This could be the future of footwear moving forward, folks!